mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 If the option `validate_code` is set to `True` (which it is by default), the LLM created chart code will be evaluated on a sample of this data frame.

-If `return_elements` is set to `False`, then the returned fig object will be created based on this (entire) data frame.
+If `return_elements` is set to `False`, then the returned `fig` object will be created based on this (entire) data frame.

 <!-- vale off -->
 ### `max_debug_retry`
 This number determines how often the tool will try to correct an incorrect response (that fails various validation criteria).
 Under the hood this is [implemented via pydantic validators](https://docs.pydantic.dev/1.10/usage/validators/).
 The last response will be re-sent to the LLM together with the validation error(s) in order to receive an improved response.
 This concept is [inspired by the amazing instructor library](https://github.com/jxnl/instructor).

 ### `return_elements`
-This boolean (by default `False`) determines the return type of `vizro_ai.plot`.
+This boolean (by default `False`) determines the return type of `VizroAI.plot`.

 If set to `False`, then dynamically generated Python code is executed to produce a `plotly.graph_objects.Figure` object from the LLM response and the user provided data frame.
 Strictly speaking, it produces a `vizro.charts._charts_utils._DashboardReadyFigure`, which behaves essentially like a plotly graph object, but is ready to be [inserted](add-generated-chart-usecase.md) into a [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard.
 It also comes with the default Vizro dark theme.

-If set to `True`, a pydantic model is returned from which the fig object, but also various other outputs can be generated. (see below)
+If set to `True`, a pydantic model is returned from which the `fig` object, but also various other outputs can be generated. (see below)

 ### `validate_code`
 This boolean (by default `True`) determines whether the LLM generated Python code executes with a sample of the data in order to verify that it runs and produces a plotly figure.
 Be sure [to read and understand what it means when dynamically generated code is executed](../explanation/safety-in-vizro-ai.md#execution-of-dynamic-code-in-vizro-ai).
 <!-- vale on -->
-If `return_elements=True` AND `validate_code=False`, then NO code is executed to obtain the return of `vizro_ai.plot`.
+If `return_elements=True` AND `validate_code=False`, then NO code is executed to obtain the return of `VizroAI.plot`.
 This means that the code string obtained is not validated, but also that no code was executed.

 ## Output if `return_elements=True`

-If `return_elements=True`, then instead of a fig object, a pydantic class is returned, which enables the following options:
+If `return_elements=True`, then instead of a `fig` object, a pydantic class is returned, which enables the following options:

 ### Obtain `vizro` code string
 You can obtain the code string that would produce the answer to the user query as a Vizro dashboard ready figure as follows.
 The name for the function will be `custom_chart`: